-The IRS allows you to withdraw contributions from your Roth IRA penalty-free to buy your first home, plus up to $10,000 of earnings.
+The Internal Revenue Service allows you to withdraw contributions from your Roth IRA penalty-free to buy your first home, plus up to $10,000 of earnings.
 But most financial advisors would recommend tapping into your retirement savings only as a last resort.
 Luckily, you have plenty of alternatives.
 Here’s what you need to know to determine whether using your Roth IRA as a first-time homebuyer is the right move for you.
+Consider working with a financial advisor as you explore home ownership.

 Using Your Roth IRA to Purchase a Home